ibm-cloud-docs/containers/kubernetes-service-cli.md

 Enable automatic updates of all Ingress ALB pods in a cluster.
 {: shortdesc}

 If automatic updates for the Ingress ALB add-on are disabled, you can re-enable automatic updates.
-Whenever the next build version becomes available, the ALBs are automatically updated to the latest build.
+Whenever the next image version becomes available, the ALBs are automatically updated to the latest build.

 ```
 ibmcloud ks alb autoupdate enable --cluster CLUSTER [-s]